LSSTDESC/rubin_globus_compute/globus_configuration/compute_endpoints/README.md

 # Globus Compute Endpoint Configuration

-This folder provides instructions on how to configure and deploy the Globus Compute endpoint on the HPC cluster.
-The endpoint is reponsible to interface with the local scheduler and execute tasks (Globus functions) within containers running on compute nodes.
+This folder provides instructions on how to configure and deploy the Globus Compute endpoint on Polaris at ALCF.
+The endpoint is reponsible to interface with the local scheduler (PBS) and execute tasks (Globus functions) within containers running on compute nodes.

-**Prerequisites**: The following instructions assume that you already have an Apptainer `.sif` or `.sing` file ready.

-**Note**: Every command below should be executed within your python virtual environment (see README in the [globus configuration](../) folder).

 ## Initialize Your Endpoint

-Create a Globus Compute endpoint on the HPC cluster:
+On a login node, initialize the Globus Compute endpoint:
 ```bash
 ENDPOINT_NAME="lsst_desc_endpoint"
 globus-compute-endpoint configure ${ENDPOINT_NAME}
 ```

-Replace the content of the endpoint configuration file (located on the HPC cluster at `~/.globus_compute/${ENDPOINT_NAME}/config.yaml`) with the content of the `polaris_config.yaml` file located in this folder.
-Make sure to customize the `PLACEHOLDER` to include the path to your `.sif` or `.sing` Apptainer file.
+Replace the content of the endpoint configuration file (located on the HPC cluster at `~/.globus_compute/${ENDPOINT_NAME}/config.yaml`) with the content of the `polaris_config.yaml` file located in this folder. **Important**: Make sure the last line of the `worker_init` represents how your Globus Compute virtual environment is activated.

 Start and deploy the endpoint (this might trigger a Globus authentication flow):
 ```bash